jan-revay/initPC/README.md

 however, most effort is spent on tuning the Ubuntu version of the setup script.

-By "deterministic system configuration", we mean:
+By *deterministic system configuration*, we mean:

 ```text
 Let us have 2 commits: